-As a certified Canadian Firearms Safety Course instructor I offer instruction to those who wish to get their Non restricted and/or Restricted firearms licences.
-To pass this course, the student must demonstrate a knowledge of the legislation concerning the safe possession, transportation, storage and use of firearms and pass the written and practical exams to demonstrate thier proficiency in handling a firearm in a safe and responsible manner.
+As a certified Canadian Firearms Safety Course instructor, I offer instruction to those who wish to get their Non-restricted and/or Restricted firearms licences.
+To pass this course, the student must demonstrate a knowledge of the legislation concerning the safe possession, transportation, storage and use of firearms and pass the written and practical exams to demonstrate their proficiency in handling a firearm in a safe and responsible manner.

 Types of Canadian Gun Licences (Possession Acquisition Licence)

 Non-Restricted – A Non-Restricted PAL is required for firearms commonly used for hunting or sporting, i.e. shotguns and rifles

 Restricted – A Restricted PAL is required for handguns and some rifles and shotguns.
 Completing the non-restricted PAL Course & exam is a prerequisite for the restricted license, effective July 1, 2016, the Restricted course is 4 hours when completed within 7 days of taking the Non-Restricted Course.
 6 Hours when taken after that period of time.

 The course is designed to give the student a working knowledge of safe firearms handling and familiarity with the laws and procedures regarding gun ownership in Canada.
 Following the firearms training, even complete novices should have no problem passing the required examinations.